isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 We plan for a "ISO C++ standard style" semi-formal specification of the GSL.

-We rely on the ISO C++ standard library and hope for parts of the GSL to be absorbed into the standard library.
+We rely on the ISO C++ Standard Library and hope for parts of the GSL to be absorbed into the standard library.

 ## <a name="SS-views"></a>GSL.view: Views